iamnitinmisra/morning-reviews/week6/node-4.md

     - Massive
     - Express-Session
     - Bcrypt

+Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell browsers to give a web application running at one origin, access to selected resources from a different origin

 3. Let's first build out our folder structure for our backend.
     - At the root of the project add a `db` directory